A-khchan/ShowDistance/README.md

 # ShowDistance
-This is a Safari Web Extension.
-It shows you the direct distance between your location and an address in a webpage.
-Just highlight the address on any webpage, the distance will be shown.
-The direction towards that address will be shown too.
-To enable it work, you have to allow the webpage to use your location once it promptes.
+This is a Safari Web Extension that displays the direct distance between your current location and an address found on a webpage.
+Simply highlight the address and the distance will be shown, along with the direction towards that location.
+To enable this feature, you must grant permission for the webpage to access your location when prompted.